 (Tested by Real Patriots Under Real Conditions)

 Forget the lab specs and marketing BS.
-We've been testing solar panels in real off-grid conditions for three years across Montana, Texas, and Florida - from sub-zero blizzards to sweltering desert heat.
+I've been testing solar panels in real off-grid conditions for three years across Montana, Texas, and Florida - from sub-zero blizzards to sweltering desert heat.
 Here's what solar companies don't want you to know.

-Our testing network includes 47 off-grid families who've agreed to share actual performance data from their systems.
+My testing network includes 47 off-grid families who've agreed to share actual performance data from their systems.
 No cherry-picked numbers, no controlled laboratory conditions - just raw data from patriots living off the grid every single day.

 Real-World Output: Actual watts produced vs. rated specifications in varying conditions